kelseyhightower/event-gateway-on-kubernetes/README.md

   }'
 ```

-### Emit an HTTP Event
+### Test the echo cloud function

-With the `echo` cloud function registered and bound to an HTTP event on the `/` HTTP request path we are ready to test our setup.
+With the `echo` cloud function registered and subscribed to HTTP events we can test the configuration my emitting an HTTP event.

 Submit an HTTP request to the Event Gateway: